 French roast coffee has less caffeine than lighter roasts because French roast is roasted for longer.
 Light roasted coffee has the most caffeine because roasting brings it out, but further roasting reduces caffeine levels.
 Roasting also makes the coffee less acidic, a little sweeter, and a lot bolder.
 Caffeine in a regular cup of coffee ranges from 64 mg to 212 mg per cup.
 French roasts tend to sit in the lower part of that range, with 80 mg to 135 mg per cup.

 How did French roast coffee get its name?

 The English named French roast, as it was the coffee favored in 18th-century continental Europe.

 The name applies to the color—the color of dark chocolate—and has nothing to do with the beans’ place of origin.
-The term refers to coffee that is roasted until it the bean cracks twice.
-The first crack marks the beginning of light roast and the second crack releases the oils that make the beans shiny and beautiful.
+The term refers to coffee that is roasted until after the coffee bean has cracked twice.
+During the roasting process, the first crack marks the beginning of light roast and the second crack signifies a dark roast, releasing the oils that make the roasted coffee shiny and beautiful.
 To learn more about the stages of a coffee roast, see our post on coffee roasting for beginners.

 French roast vs. Italian roast

 So there you have the rundown on French roast coffee.
-If you’ve never gone this dark with your coffee before, ask your local roaster for a small sample and give it a try.
+If you’ve never gotten into such a dark roast with your coffee before, ask your local roaster for a small sample and give it a try.
 You might find you like it—or not—but your taste buds will thank you for the education and you’ll have a better understanding of how roast degree affects the flavor of your coffee.